Ayurvedic Herbs: 50 Powerful Herbs You Need to Know

 Sandalwood is renowned for treating various skin complaints and infections, such as sores and ulcers.

-Known to improve the digestive system, celery seed works on relieving abdominal pain and bloating.
+Known to improve the digestive system, celery seed works to relieve abdominal pain and bloating.

 Rauwolfia is effective at reducing fever and lowering blood pressure.
 It is also an excellent treatment for eliminating insomnia.